collective live+work spaces

-Following a change in the Hub House purpose and model, this page is currently a mess and being rewritten with a full investment proposition.
-The goal is now to focus on acquiring small cheap 'satellite' properties to be renovated with a coliving-specific fitout, maxmimising yield and utility.
-Use by shareholders will be permitted but without guarantee and discounted to match yield (~25%).
+Following change in the Hub House purpose and model, this page is currently a mess and being rewritten with a full investment proposition.
+The goal is to focus on acquiring smaller cheap 'satellite' properties to renovate with a coliving-specific fitout, maxmimising yield and utility.
+Only discounted use by shareholders will be permitted and without guarantee except where annually agreed.
 For more details please touch base with jacob@hub.house or Whatsapp.

 Purchase, works and operations of property as destinational coliving spaces.
 A short to mid term hospitality-oriented model at prime rental rates, serving remote workers by offering in-house coworking facilities, alongside adventure and exploration in the surrounding area.